mrshub/mrshub-website/_pages/software_contribute.md

 Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with `[CODE SUBMISSION]` at the start of the title.
 In the body of the post, include a link to your existing GitHub repository.
 Your repository should include a code folder, example data, the `SUBMISSION.md` file and (optionally) the `LICENSE.md` and logo files.
 We will fork the repository into the [MRSHub GitHub account](https://github.com/mrshub).

-(optional) Whenever you update your own repository and wish to have the new features included in the MRSHub repository, submit a pull request from your personal repository to the MRSHub repository, or let us know in the forum topic belonging to your initial submission.
+(optional) Whenever you update your own repository and wish to have the new features included in MRSHub repository, submit a pull request from your personal repository to MRSHub repository, or let us know in the forum topic belonging to your initial submission.

 ## Submitting through e-mail